paritytrading/parity/parity-net/README.md

 Parity Network Protocols
 ========================

-Parity Network Protocols contains specifications and reference implementations of the network protocols used by Parity Trading System.
+Parity Network Protocols contains protocol specifications and reference implementations of the network protocols used by Parity Trading System.

 License